dashroshan/clashapi/README.md

 # Clash Royale
 tokens = clashapi.cr("email", "password")

-# tokens is a list of api key token strings that you can now use to access the COC/CR APIs
+# tokens is a list of api key token strings that you can now use to access COC/CR APIs
 ```

 ### Quick Example